PLAUSIBLE PHOTOGRAPH OF JOSEPH SMITH

 This is where the controversy begins.
 The memoirs of Joseph Smith III notes on page page 236, he met with Charles Carter, July 1885.
 Carter tries to bond with him, stating that he was inactive, but would not join the RLDS faith, yet showed sympathy, he sat to get his photograph done by Carter, talked for a long time.
 That's it.

-Junius F. Wells mentions in an October 1885 Newspaper Article, the Contributor, that he personally knew that the forward facing painting was photographed by Charles Carter (image below), then was edited and sold many times over, yet he also knew that many thought these "Photographs of Joseph Smith" were of the man, not of the painting, he sought to debunk these claims, in 1885, stating,
+Junius F. Wells mentions in an October 1885 Newspaper Article, the Contributor, that he personally knew that the forward facing painting was photographed by Charles Carter (image below), which was edited and sold many times over, stating they even had TALKED to Carter and he also knew that many thought these "Photographs of Joseph Smith" were of the man, not of the painting, Wells sought to debunk these claims, two months after they began, in October 1885, stating,

 "The fine photo-engraving which appears as the frontpiece of this number was made… It is a from a pen and ink drawing executed by Dan Weggeland, Esq., from photographs. [photographs of Jackson County, Missouri]…